 So, Why Does Sleep Feel So Good?

-Some several bodily functions and processes happen while we are asleep.
+Sleep feels good because we are restoring the energy we lost during the day.
 According to The Sleep Foundation, it’s been proven to be one of the ways our body restores energy.
 It does this by restoring two particular chemicals in our bodies while we sleep: glycogen and adenosine.

 Glycogen helps store energy in the brain, and these decrease while we are awake.
 They are restored while we sleep.
 A decrease in glycogen levels can occur if we don’t sleep well, which is why we often feel lethargic and drained after a bad night’s sleep.
 Adenosine is the opposite.
 It accumulates during the waking hours and prompts us to feel sleepy after a long day.